 Exhaustion Gap: See gaps.

 Expectancy: This is a mathematical calculation that will provide a measure to show that for every dollar that you have invested in the market, how many dollars you will extract.
 Expectancy = (probability of winning x average win) – (probability of losing x average loss)

 Expiration Date: The final date of the option contract.
 The duration of each option contract will often be 12 months or more in advance.
 As a writer, you can choose to write contracts on options with 6 months to expiry, or 1 month to expiry.
 The choice is up to you.

 Exponential Moving Average: The exponential moving average places more emphasis (on an exponential basis) on the most recent sessions and forms a moving average line.
 A moving average takes the closes of several periods and plots a point.
 When several of these points are connected, a moving average line is formed.
 Moving averages are most effective as trend-following tools.
 They smooth out the price action but incorporate a time lag.
 A moving average in a sideways moving market is less effective.

-Exposure: As a writer, this is the total possible amount of money that you would be liable for, if the options were to be exercised.
+Exposure: As an Option writer, this is the total possible amount of money that you would be liable for, if the Options were to be exercised.